COCC Courses in Barcelona

 broadcasting in 3 languages (including English)—and other urban media centers

 like a local cinema (there are seven “original voice only movie houses” in Barcelona—Monday

 night is half price) will allow for first-hand experience of Barcelona media.
 The class will feature other low-cost

 excursions, such as a visit to the top of a communications tower—Torre

 de Collserolla—or to the Tibidabo, the Museum of Automatons.
 The final course assignment may be completed

 in a media format other than the digital essay.

-SP241 satisfies AAOT Discipline Students, Arts and Humanities credits.
+SP241 satisfies AAOT Discipline Studies, Arts and Humanities credits.